TritonDataCenter/rfd/rfd/0113/README.md

 And then **for cross-account image transfer, we'd do option #1** as described above.

-The expected *common case* would be transfer of a non-incremental image.
+The expected *common case* would be x-account clone a non-incremental image.
-A copy image with a new UUID is created, and `image.owner` is set to the new account.
+An image clone with a new UUID is created, and `image.owner` is set to the new account.

 Another benefit of custom images being non-incremental is that they do not